Via social media, email and comments, we’re asked the same questions over and over. So, we’ve answered them more thoroughly below.

 Molokini Crater is a crescent-shaped islet famed for it’s protected waters and incredible visibility for snorkeling and scuba diving.

-It was likely formed from volcanic eruption 230,000 million years ago, and has had a long tumultuous history.
+It was likely formed from volcanic eruption 230,000 years ago, and has had a long tumultuous history.

 Currently, Molokini serves as a Marine Conservation District and Bird Sanctuary further making it a boon for ocean lovers.